Eight Characteristics of Good Governance

 7. Information flows to the board that is tailored to its needs

 A common boardroom refrain is that ‘we get too much of the wrong stuff’.
 This alludes to the fact that too many boards are forced to rely on reports prepared to meet management’s own needs.
-There isn’t time (and shouldn’t be a need) for boards to bury themselves operational detail.
+There isn’t time (and shouldn’t be a need) for boards to bury themselves in operational detail.
 The board’s policy making process (see characteristic #4 above) establishes its interests and consequently the criteria for management reporting.
-Effective boards work on proposals and reports that are shaped to support the governance function, are future focused, and are of a quality and quantity that is accessible and digestible by directors.
+Good governance sees boards work on proposals and reports that are shaped to support the governance function, are for the long term, and are of a quality and quantity that is accessible and digestible by directors.

 8. Board (and director) performance is under active review

-The best boards - and the most effective directors - are constantly looking to enhance their effectiveness.
-Integral to this are periodic formal and independent reviews of their practices and processes.
+The best boards - and the most effective directors - are constantly looking to enhance their effectiveness and efficiency.
+Integral to this are periodic formal and independent reviews of their governance practices and processes.
 These boards pay nearly as much attention to their own effectiveness as they do to the performance of their executive teams.